A Sequence-to-Sequence Approach to Dialogue State Tracking: Our Approach

 \section{Our Approach}

 Our approach Seq2Seq-DU formalizes dialogue state tracking as a sequence to sequence problem using BERT and pointer generation.
 As shown in Figure~\ref{fig:encoder}, Seq2Seq-DU consists of an utterance encoder, a schema encoder, an utterance schema attender, and a state decoder.
 In each turn of dialogue, the utterance encoder transforms the current user utterance and the previous utterances in the dialogue into a sequence of utterance embeddings using BERT; the schema encoder transforms the schema descriptions into a set of schema embeddings also using BERT; the utterance schema attender calculates attentions between the utterance embeddings and the schema embeddings to create attended utterance and schema representations; finally, the state decoder sequentially generates a state representation on the basis of the attended representations using LSTM and pointer generation.
-The model has a flat architecture integrating the encoders, attender, and decoder.